samgiz/goal_satisfaction_tracker/README.md

 * Option to add a weight to your subgoals to influence how the satisfactions are calculated
 * Undo / redo functionality
 * Add different colours to better distinguish goals
-* Add a button to show / hide subgoals
 * Add themes
 * Add a way to track your satisfaction over time
+* Make it possible to use the app using only keyboard (add keyboard shortcuts for navigation)